dylan-lang/opendylan/documentation/getting-started/source/expanding/index.rst

 ========================

 In this section we look at how the compiler handles problems that it comes across in a project’s source code.
-When we rebuilt Reversi in `See Rebuilding the application <expanding.htm#38535>`_, the compiler discovered nine problems in the project’s source code.
+When we rebuilt Reversi in `Rebuilding the application`_, the compiler discovered nine problems in the project’s source code.
 It reported those problems and divided them into two categories: serious warnings and warnings.